Test your Policies here

 In pursuit of specific health objectives, countries, and in some cases, their regions, establish goals to guide their efforts.
 One commonly set objective is to achieve desired vaccination coverage rates (VCR).
 This is particularly relevant in the context of vaccines targeting prevalent diseases such as influenza, commonly known as the flu.

 For instance, if out of a target population of 100 individuals, 65 have received the influenza vaccine, the vaccination coverage rate stands at 65%.
 These VCR targets serve as benchmarks to gauge the effectiveness of vaccination programs and to ensure adequate protection against infectious diseases within the population.
+It is essential that all healthcare professionals involved in vaccination are fully aware of this concept.

 Bibliographical references: